Customer portal for collision repair shops: live repair status, zero phone calls

 When a customer replies to a status text, that reply appears on the claim record in Claimory, not in the office manager's personal inbox.
 Every team member with front desk access sees the conversation.
 Nobody has to screenshot texts and paste them into notes.
 The full thread is tied to the claim and visible in the activity log.
 AI can draft a reply using the claim context in one click.
 The manager reviews, edits, and sends.
 The customer never knows the draft was AI-assisted.

-Deductible collection before the keys go back
+Deductible balance visible before the keys go back

 Five supporting pillars